-All binders are forwarded with the secret ballot votes of each individual committee member at each level to the next level committee, and ultimately to the President for a final decision, unless the candidate withdraws his or her binder from consideration within five (5) working days of being informed of the results of the secret ballot vote at a given level.
+All eBinders are forwarded with the secret ballot votes of each individual committee member at each level to the next level committee, and ultimately to the President for a final decision, unless the candidate withdraws their eBinder from consideration within five (5) working days of being informed of the results of the secret ballot vote at a given level.

-Each faculty committee involved in the Promotion and Tenure process (e.g. department; area, if applicable; college; and university) prepares and submits a narrative summary of its meeting.
+Each faculty committee involved in the Promotion and Tenure process (e.g. department; school, if applicable; college; and university) prepares and submits a narrative summary of its meeting.